codedance/silken/README.md

 ##Future

-Silken’s development is supported by [PaperCut Software](http://www.papercut.com/) (makers of print management software) and is use in production.
-It’s been actively developed.
+Silken's development is supported by [PaperCut Software](http://www.papercut.com/) (makers of print management software) and is use in production.
+It's been actively developed.
 If you have any ideas for features please submit them as issues.
 A few ideas:

 * Maybe a way of publishing multiple namespaces into one JavaScript file.
-* Supported nested POJO’s by flattening into a dotted notation like "parent.child"
+* Supported nested POJO's by flattening into a dotted notation like "parent.child"

 ##Why is the project called "Silken"?

 Google Closure Templates is also referred to as Soy Templates.
-You’ll find references to Soy and Tofu throughout the project’s class names.
+You'll find references to Soy and Tofu throughout the project's class names.
 Silken is a type of smooth fine Tofu.